rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

    querying the index may well suffice in practice.

- * Cargo could suggest to the `unwary` maintainer that they file a bug (or search for previously-filed bug) in the source repository for the upstream crate that is issuing the future-incompatibility warning.
+ * Cargo could suggest to the `unwary` maintainer that they file a bug (or search for previously-filed bugs) in the source repository for the upstream crate that is issuing the future-incompatibility warning.
 (That is, the `brash` author might not be aware of the issue; for example, if they last updated their crate before the